regexyl/sgunigo/README.md

 <br>
 **❗️NOTE**<br>
 The files are renamed from the *'2login'* format to just *'login'*.
 It feels like it would be easier for the user to understand when looking at the URL, e.g. www.sgunigo.netlify.app/login.<br>
 The same goes for renaming *'3userpage'* to *'applications'*.
-I think the latter carries more meaning, but do change it if there's a better way of expressing it.
+I think the latter carries more meaning in conveying that the page is a list of his/her submitted applications.

+**If we keep this .hbs change, then the HTML folder will not be used anymore.**

 #### 📄 .gitignore
 The files/folders that will not get pushed through Git.